MicrochipTech/fpga-hls-libraries/vision/demo_designs/PF_Video_kit/README.md

 SW/HW co-simulation: PASS
 ```
 The reported cycle latency corresponds to the longest running top-level functions.
-All three top-level functions have similar cycle latency, which can be approximated as the number of pixels per frame divided by 4 pixels-per-clock-cycle, i.e., 3840 * 2160 / 4 = 2,073,600.
+Both top-level functions have similar cycle latency, which can be approximated as the number of pixels per frame divided by 4 pixels-per-clock-cycle, i.e., 3840 * 2160 / 4 = 2,073,600.
 As a sanity check, this approximated cycle latency (minimum number of cycles) is fairly close to the reported cycle latency from simulation.

 ## Running Libero to generate the complete demo design